vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-the-golden-goose.md

 The Fed banks make money when they trade government securities.

-Government debt anchors the banking and financial sector’s money- making enterprises to some semblance of prudence, allowing them to take higher and more profitable risks.
+Government debt anchors the banking and financial sector’s money-making enterprises to some semblance of prudence, allowing them to take higher and more profitable risks.

 US Government debt is a gift that keeps on giving to the wealthy